Fluor (NYSE:FLR) Updates FY 2021 Earnings Guidance

-Fluor (NYSE:FLR) last announced its quarterly earnings results on Thursday, August 5th.
-The construction company reported $0.32 EPS for the quarter, beating the Zacks’ consensus estimate of $0.08 by $0.24.
-The company had revenue of $3.24 billion for the quarter, compared to analysts’ expectations of $3.20 billion.
+Fluor (NYSE:FLR) last issued its quarterly earnings data on Thursday, August 5th.
+The construction company reported $0.32 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.08 by $0.24.
+The firm had revenue of $3.24 billion during the quarter, compared to the consensus estimate of $3.20 billion.
 Fluor had a negative net margin of 1.55% and a negative return on equity of 2.72%.
-Fluor’s revenue was down 13.3% compared to the same quarter last year.
-During the same period in the prior year, the company posted ($0.19) EPS.
-Equities research analysts anticipate that Fluor will post 0.6 EPS for the current year.
+The business’s revenue for the quarter was down 13.3% compared to the same quarter last year.
+During the same period last year, the business posted ($0.19) earnings per share.
+Research analysts forecast that Fluor will post 0.6 earnings per share for the current fiscal year.

 About Fluor